zhangyingfeng1993/zhangyingfeng1993.github.io/README.md

 The Amesp program.
 Current version 1.1(dev).
 Update time : 2023-07-11.
-New features : Add TDDFT-ris and TDA-ris.
+New features : TDDFT-ris and TDA-ris.